Best Solar Companies in Colorado

 How much does it cost to go solar in Colorado?

-This doesn’t include the cost of a solar storage battery — which sometimes costs as much as the panels.
+Please note, the table below doesn’t include the cost of a solar storage battery, which is sometimes as much as the panels.
 Solar batteries are a must if you want real energy independence, especially if you go off-grid.
 Permitting, utility fees and maintenance also add to the cost of going solar.

 How can I pay for solar panels?